steve2030/POS-SYSTEM/README.md

-# This the root Folder for the whole POS comprising of several microservices
+# POS System Built on microservices Architecture.
 ## Overview

 This repository contains the source code and configuration files for a microservices project.
 The project is designed to showcase the use of various technologies to build a scalable and resilient microservices architecture.